-- (a) The student and his or her parent or guardian must be notified in writing of the reason(s) for the proposed expulsion, and a prompt hearing at the school must be arranged unless waived by the student and his or her parents in writing.
+(a) The student and his or her parent or guardian must be notified in writing of the reason(s) for the proposed expulsion, and a prompt hearing at the school must be arranged unless waived by the student and his or her parents in writing.
 The reasons for the proposed expulsion that clearly detail the nature of the offense must be furnished so the student and his or her parent or guardian may prepare a defense.
 They must also be furnished a copy of the expulsion procedures.
 They shall be advised that they may present witnesses and documentary evidence to defend against the allegations.
-The administration may be represented by any person involved in discipline at the school level or by the school attorney, whoever is deemed appropriate - (b) The student is entitled to a fair and impartial hearing.
+The administration may be represented by any person involved in discipline at the school level or by the school attorney, whoever is deemed appropriate.

+(b) The student is entitled to a fair and impartial hearing.
 The principal may conduct the hearing if he/she is impartial and disinterested and his or her acts, judgment, or decisions are not an issue in the hearing.
-If not, the principal shall select an impartial designee to conduct the hearing. - (c) A student is entitled to be represented by the student's parent or guardian or another adult who can provide guidance to the student and who is not an employee of the school district.
+If not, the principal shall select an impartial designee to conduct the hearing.

+(c) A student is entitled to be represented by the student's parent or guardian or another adult who can provide guidance to the student and who is not an employee of the school district.
 The student's representative may be an attorney.
 If a parent or guardian is unable to attend, he/she may designate an adult to represent the student.
 The district may require evidence of the appointment by the parent or guardian of any such representative.
 The hearing will be recorded either by audio recording or court reporter.
 If the school makes a good-faith effort to inform the student and the student's parent or guardian of the time and place of the hearing, the district may hold the hearing regardless of whether the student, the student's parent or guardian, or another adult representing the student attends.
-The school may proceed with expulsion, even though the student withdraws from the district - (d) If the evidence presented at the hearing warrants an expulsion in the judgment of the school official conducting the hearing, the hearing official may issue the appropriate expulsion order.
+The school may proceed with expulsion, even though the student withdraws from the district.

+(d) If the evidence presented at the hearing warrants an expulsion in the judgment of the school official conducting the hearing, the hearing official may issue the appropriate expulsion order.
 A copy of the order should be sent to the student and his or her parents or guardians and to the HISD administrator in charge of the Harris County Juvenile Justice Alternative Education Program (HCJJAEP), who shall forward a copy to the county.
 If the decision is to expel the student, the administration shall inform the student and the parents or guardians in writing of the decision within seven school days of the hearing date and inform the student and the parents or guardians of the right to appeal the decision to the appropriate elementary-, middle-, or high-school chief schools officer/designee.
-Factors that will be considered in determining the length of expulsion may include seriousness of the offense, student's age, frequency of misconduct, student's attitude, potential effect of the misconduct on the school environment, state law requirements for certain disciplinary consequences, and whether the facts of the case warrant consideration of self-defense as a mitigating factor in the assessment of any punishment.
+Factors that will be considered in determining the length of expulsion may include seriousness of the offense, student's age, frequency of misconduct, student's attitude;, potential effect of the misconduct on the school environment, state law requirements for certain disciplinary consequences, and whether the facts of the case warrant consideration of self-defense as a mitigating factor in the assessment of any punishment.
 The decision of the school official conducting the hearing must be supported by the evidence and based exclusively on evidence presented at the hearing.
-Consistent with the Memorandum of Understanding between HISD and the HCJJAEP, students who are expelled after the first six weeks of school must be expelled for the remainder of the fall semester and the entire spring semester.
-If the student is expelled after the fourth six weeks, the student must be expelled and must attend the HCJJAEP for the remainder of the spring semester and the entire fall semester of the following school year.